Frederick Douglass Commons Policies

 Furniture must be returned to its proper location and rooms must be vacated before any reservations begin.

 Please do not leave any personal items unattended in meeting rooms.
 Any items found will be collected and brought to the Common Connection lost and found.

-Monday through Friday, from 7:30 a.m. to 7 p.m., the meditation room is open for individual prayer and meditation use.
+Monday through Friday, from 7:30 a.m. to 7 p.m., the meditation and prayer room is open for individual prayer and meditation use.
 Outside of these hours, reservations can be placed for activities appropriate for a meditation room.

 This is not a room for group work or conversations.
 No food or drink permitted.